epicchainlabs/epicvault-js/docs/structure.md

 title: Structure
 ---

-The package `neon-js` is actually composed of several packages, each offering a different functionality.
+The package `epicvault-js` is actually composed of several packages, each offering a different functionality.

 ## Core

-The core package is `neon-core`, comprised of the following folders:
+The core package is `epicvault-core`, comprised of the following folders:

 - `rpc`
 - `sc`